-- (a) Each host dispatch center will give dispatch priority to the resource offering the greatest advantage (See D.6.2) before all other private resources not under Agreement with the following exceptions: - (1) For initial attack, dispatchers will follow the closest forces concept and utilize locally available resources according to agency and incident needs.
+- (a) Each host dispatch center will give dispatch priority to the resource offering the greatest advantage (See D.6.2) before all other private resources not under Agreement with the following exceptions: - (1) For initial attack, dispatchers will follow the "closest forces" concept and utilize locally available resources according to agency and incident needs.
 The priority dispatch ranking may not be used during initial attack and Contractor resources may or may not be used. - (2) Tribal preference policy established within reservation jurisdiction. - (3) Government normally will dispatch resources in accordance with this protocol; however, the number of fire orders in process and actual fire conditions at the time of dispatch may require a deviation from normal procedures in order to respond effectively to such conditions.
-Any such deviation will be within the discretion of Government, and will not be deemed a violation of any term or condition of this Agreement. - (4) The government reserves the right to utilize other (unoperated or non-mobile) commercial facilities. - (b) Upon receipt of a resource order by a host dispatch center, Government Dispatchers will not hold the Contractor resources in reserve as a contingency force in a non pay status when that resource is available.
+Any such deviation will be within the discretion of Government, and will not be deemed a violation of any term or condition of this Agreement.

+(b) Upon receipt of a resource order by a host dispatch center, Government Dispatchers will not hold the Contractor resources in reserve as a contingency force in a non-pay status when that resource is available.